The Tragic Muse of Modern Psychology: Christiana Morgan

 Christiana Morgan (Translate This Darkness)

-Each card pierced something deep within my unconscious mind with its particular and peculiar sadness.
+Each card pierced something profound within my unconscious mind with its particular and peculiar sadness.

 From the Thematic Apperception Test, Morgan and Murray

-When I was researching my memoir Little Panic, in 2016, I came across these same images from the tests of my childhood, but I recognized in them another story, one I couldn’t yet tell, but could feel.
+When I was researching my memoir Little Panic: Dispatches from an Anxious Life, in 2016, I came across these same images from the tests of my childhood, but I recognized in them another story, one I couldn’t yet tell, but could feel.

 The images telegraphed something of the person who drew them.
 As a child, I never would have considered the person who created the test, but as an adult, my body’s first response was: “Oh!
 That artist is in trouble.”